Serena Williams Advances to 2018 Wimbledon Final with Win vs. Julia Gorges

 Serena Williams swept aside Julia Gorges in straight sets Thursday to book her place in the 2018 Wimbledon final.

-The 23-time Grand Slam singles winner won their semi-final 6-2, 6-4 in just 70 minutes to reach her 10th Wimbledon final.
+The 23-time Grand Slam singles winner won their semi-final 6-2, 6-4 in just 70 minutes to reach her 10th Wimbledon singles final.

 In the final, Williams will play Angelique Kerber after the German's 6-3, 6-3 win over Jelena Ostapenko.